OCA/l10n-thailand/l10n_th_account_tax/README.rst

 Note: this option is not avaiable for purchase tax, because the Tax Invoice Number is from vendor, and are filled manually.

+**Preparing Zero Tax Line**

+If you want tax lines with zero amount (such as 0% tax) to be shown in journal entries, follow these steps:

+- Go to Invoicing > Configuration > Settings and select ``Keep Zero Line Taxes``,
+- Create an invoice or bill and select a tax with 0% rate
+- Go to Journal Items, and you will see a tax line created with zero value

 Withholding Tax and Personal Income Tax (PIT)
 ---------------------------------------------